 Several years ago the local NHS started making plans for the long term.
 Nothing happened.
 Today, there are new plans on the table that look at long term things BUT are tied up with short term issues like not overspending and having enough money to maintain what is there.
 So in a nutshell, there is not enough to do BOTH; compromises have to be made.
 Clearly this makes good business sense in anyone’s book.

 The good news is that there are some funds that may become available if the extra land that exists on all 3 sites was sold off and the money used to maintain and/or improve services and facilities.
 Some of this has already been done in Watford with the establishment of the Watford Health Campus which is actually private housing and commercial buildings.
-Other ideas are being explored in Hemel Hempstead with discussions between the current owners WHHT and Dacorum Borough council to put 400 houses on the site and reduce the size and range of facilities to about 10-20% of the existing size.
+Other ideas are being explored in Hemel Hempstead with discussions between the current owners WHHT and Dacorum Borough council to put houses and a school on the site and reduce the size and range of facilities to about a third of the existing size.

 Extra government money available when selling off land

 The thing that could make this situation a whole lot easier is cash raised by selling off unwanted land.
 There have been plans to sell off part of Hemel Hempstead Hospital site since 2015 and build 200 houses and a primary school.

 In December 2016 Dacorum Borough Council consulted on upping the number of houses from 200 to 400.

 In April 2017 this was clarified by the council who said